Skip to main content

 Arrangements prior to 31 December 2018

-To give the sector time to make alternative arranagement, land managers may continue current practices until 31 December 2018 as part of the transition.
+To give the sector time to make alternative arrangement, land managers may continue current practices until 31 December 2018 as part of the transition.
 However, this will only be tolerated, if it is carried out in a manner that does not cause problems for neighbouring communities.
 If the burning of agricultural waste has an impact upon neighbouring communities during the transitional period, up to and including the 31 December 2018, SEPA reserves the right to take enforcement action.

 Advice on making arrangements to recycle, recover and dispose of waste